 She holds a Certificate as an End of Life Doula through Quality of Life Care, a Bachelor’s in Education, and has over 15 years experience in Fitness & Movement Instruction.

-Susan Sandlin A lifelong quest for depth and meaning led Susan to begin studying cultural anthropology in her teens, including learning about cultural approaches to death and dying.
+Lily S. Sandlin A lifelong quest for depth and meaning led Susan to begin studying cultural anthropology in her teens, including learning about cultural approaches to death and dying.
 She believes that life is a series of transitions and that death, as the final transition, brings the greatest potential for growth and healing.
-When a dear friend transitioned in hospice after a prolonged illness, Susan’s understanding of the nature of impermanence deepened.
+When a dear friend transitioned in hospice after a prolonged illness, Lily’s understanding of the nature of impermanence deepened.
 Becoming a Death Doula is a natural extension of her varied experiences.

 She has a strong background in numerous forms of healing.
-Susan is an Acupuncturist for Hospice and Palliative Care specializing in supporting life transitions of all kinds.
+Lily is an Acupuncturist for Hospice and Palliative Care specializing in supporting life transitions of all kinds.
 She has witnessed how gentle acupuncture can positively impact end-of-life concerns including challenges with sleep, breathing, and appetite.
 Treatments are calming and assist with acceptance of the dying process through addressing the body, mind, and spirit.

 She is a practitioner of Chinese Medicine, E-RYT500 Yoga Instructor, Certified Reiki Master, and Massage Therapist.